 What Is Home?

-I asked my daughter Clara this question several months ago, when our dreams of traveling the States in an RV were a simple idea we were playing with.
-She wrote me the letter below, full of beautiful drawings and her truly getting into the zone of identifying what “home” really feels like.
+I asked my daughter Clara this question months before, when our dreams of traveling the States in an RV were a simple idea we were playing with.
+She wrote me the letter below, full of beautiful drawings and her truly getting into the zone of identifying what "home" really feels like for her.

 Home.
 It's the place where your story begins, right?
 It's not a house or simply where you lay your head.
 Home is something so much more.